 The table below lists NAVs, dividends, long-term capital gains and short-term capital gains for the time period selected.

 GuideStone Funds shares are distributed by Foreside Funds Distributors LLC, not an adviser affiliate.
 Foreside is not a registered investment adviser and does not provide investment advice.

 Asset allocation subject to change at any time.
 Pie chart is a representation and actual exposures may differ.
 The size denotes the relative weighting in the Fund.

-Sub-Adviser Composite is subject to change at any time.
-The percentages shown reflect the target allocations of the Fund.
+Sub-Adviser Composites are subject to change at any time.
+The percentages shown reflect the target allocations of the Funds.
 Actual Sub-Adviser weights may differ at any time.

 ^The FTSE EPRA / NAREIT Developed Index - Net is designed to track the performance of listed real estate companies and REITs worldwide.
 "FTSE®" is a trademark of the London Stock Exchange Group Companies, "NAREIT®" is a trademark of the National Association of Real Estate Investment Trusts ("NAREIT") and "EPRA®" is a trademark of the European Public Real Estate Association ("EPRA") and are all used by FTSE International Limited ("FTSE") under license.
 The FTSE EPRA/NAREIT Developed Index is calculated by FTSE.
 Neither FTSE, Euronext N.V., NAREIT nor EPRA sponsor, endorse or promote this product and are not in any way connected to it and do not accept any liability.
 Index used with permission.
 It is not possible to invest directly in an index.